I love podcasts.

 It’s possible to search for podcasts on pretty much any topic.
 Can you say that about Talk Radio?

 I’m in control

-My car, only has a CD player and a radio.
+My car only has a CD player and a radio.
 I frustrate myself flitting between 1 or 2 radio stations and the single cd.
-IT’s infuriating! i hate this onsg, shut up stupid, damn adverts…Can rewind, relisten, subscribe, just pick one.
+IT’s infuriating!
+I hate this song, shut up stupid, damn adverts…Can rewind, relisten, subscribe, just pick one.

 Podcasts are free

 Not everyone shares my love of podcasts, maybe because they perceive them as difficult and compared to turning on the TV or the Radio they are I guess.
 But, once you’ve got used to them, I think that they’re well worth the investment.